 This decision will now allow individuals to manage their own health conditions with their own healthcare professionals to decide what is right for their individual needs.
 The government will, however, continue to re-evaluate the situation accordingly and will respond to keep those who are most vulnerable safe.

-That said, employers have a legal responsibility to protect employees from risks to their health and safety, especially vulnerable individuals who may be at higher risk of becoming seriously ill if you were to catch COVID-19.
+That said, employers have a legal responsibility to protect their employees from risks to their health and safety, especially vulnerable individuals who may be at higher risk of becoming seriously ill if they were to catch COVID-19.
 Employers should therefore be able to explain measures implemented to keep staff safe at work.

-- The Royal College of Obstetricians and Gynaecologists will provide and regularly review and revise the latest guidance and information.
+The Royal College of Obstetricians and Gynaecologists will provide and regularly review and revise the latest guidance and information.
 Specific information is provided in the guidance for healthcare workers who are pregnant.
 We therefore advise all staff who are pregnant to discuss their individual circumstances with their local occupational health department, so that the appropriate support/actions can be taken dependent on which trimester they are in, underlying health conditions and the nature of the roles they are undertaking.

-- The Equality Human Rights Commission (EHRC) has recently issued Coronavirus (COVID-19) guidance for employers: Your duties on pregnancy and maternity to help employers reduce the impact on pregnant workers or those on maternity leave.
+The Equality Human Rights Commission (EHRC) has recently issued Coronavirus (COVID-19) guidance for employers: Your duties on pregnancy and maternity to help employers reduce the impact on pregnant workers or those on maternity leave.

-- Read the latest guidance in the COVID-19 chapter of the Green Book to access COVID-19 vaccination information for pregnant NHS staff.
+Read the latest guidance in the COVID-19 chapter of the Green Book to access COVID-19 vaccination information for pregnant NHS staff.